 Spend your Spring semester on the banks of the Danube river in beautiful and historic Budapest, Hungary.

-Participants earn 15 credits over the semester while interning 3 days per week and taking classes two days per week.
+Participants earn 15 credits from George Mason University over the semester while interning 3 days per week and taking classes two days per week.

 This program merges the academic, cultural and social experiences of a semester abroad in Europe with the practical experiential-learning of an internship.
 Students participating on this program can expect to return with a semester of European travel memories and a professional internship experience as an enhancement to their resumes before graduation.